 “Something that is ‘Common’ is something that is familiar, frequent, and ubiquitous.
 It is something that you can count on, something that happens every day.
 Whether it’s a quick smile and hello as you grab a coffee on the way to class, a longer conversation over a meal, or a late-night study session in close proximity to snacks, The Commons Center is our place for our community to grow and thrive.”

-Following the first year, many students extend the dynamic living-learning experience of The Commons in upper-division residential colleges including Warren College, Moore College, E. Bronson Ingram College, Nicholas S. Zeppos College.
-Scheduled to open in fall 2022, Rothschild College is the newest of the residential colleges for upper-division students along West End Avenue as part of Vanderbilt’s FutureVU initiative.
+Many upper-division students extend the dynamic living-learning experience of The Commons through Vanderbilt's growing residential college system including E. Bronson Ingram College, Moore College, Nicholas S. Zeppos College, Rothschild College and Warren College.
+The next upper-division residential college is scheduled to open in fall 2024 as part of Vanderbilt’s FutureVU initiative.
 Other residential options for upper-division students include suite-style, apartment-style, or themed housing.

 Diversity and Inclusion